Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Cons

-- Built 2013, and interiors show their age compared to the 2021–2025 towers — granite counters and exposed concrete ceilings read “2013 modern,” not current
+- Built 2013, and the interiors show it — granite counters and exposed concrete ceilings read “2013 modern,” not current

-- Strict guest policies (two-person guest limit, rules on common area use) that feel at odds with the building’s social atmosphere
+- Strict guest policies (two-person guest limit, rules on common area use) that feel odd for a building with that much social energy

 Overall Thoughts

-SkyHouse was the building that put Rainey Street on the residential map.
-Those floor-to-ceiling windows are still impressive, and the ground-floor retail — Royal Blue and Emmer & Rye specifically — is something the newer towers still can’t match.
-Paseo has Daydreamer and Amaya, but neither is a place you can run into for eggs and coffee at 10pm.
+SkyHouse was the building that put Rainey Street on the map for renters.
+Those floor-to-ceiling windows are still impressive, and the ground-floor retail — Royal Blue and Emmer & Rye — is something the newer towers can’t match.
+Paseo has Daydreamer and Amaya, but neither is a place you can duck into for eggs and coffee at 10pm.

-The honest reality is that SkyHouse has a “dorm on weekends” reputation that keeps showing up in reviews.
-If you go to bed at 10pm on Saturdays, the hallway noise on a Rainey Street weekend will test your patience.
-If you’re social and the atmosphere is part of the appeal, the current 1 month free special makes the pricing competitive.
-A $2,019 studio nets to roughly $1,851/month on a 12-month lease.
-For a Rainey Street address with those windows and that location, it’s hard to argue with the math.
+The reality is that SkyHouse has a “dorm on weekends” reputation.
+It keeps showing up in reviews, and I’ve heard it from enough clients to take it seriously.
+If you go to bed early on Saturdays, the hallway noise will bother you.
+If you’re social and that atmosphere is part of the draw, the current special tilts the math in your favor.
+A $2,019 studio with 1 month free nets to roughly $1,851/month on a 12-month lease.
+For a Rainey address with those windows, that’s hard to beat.

 Windsor on the Lake